luontola/html-utils/README.md

 # Esko's HTML Utils

-This project contains a couple utilities for writing and testing HTML in JavaScript/Node.js.
+This project contains a couple of utilities for writing and testing HTML in JavaScript/Node.js.
+They can also be ported to other languages relatively easily.

 These utilities are not available on npm, but they are meant to be copy-pasted into your project.
 They come complete with unit tests, so they can be evolved to fit your project's needs.